danielrosehill/Audio-Multimodal-AI/ask-ai/outputs/benchmarks.md

 *Generated: December 7, 2025 by Claude Code, Opus 4.5*

-This document identifies relevant benchmarks for evaluating each transcription workflow.
+This document identifies existing benchmarks and leaderboards for evaluating each transcription workflow.

 ---